lleonini/passwordgrids-cli/README.md

 If an attacker gets one of your grid and its corresponding identifier, he could have the ability to brute force the master password.
-That's why, even the identifier input is hidden.
+That's why, even the identifier input is hidden and it's better to "close" the grid once used.

-If an attacker gets multiple of your generated passwords (2+) and also your master password, he could be able to determine the pattern and then generate passwords for all your accounts.
+If an attacker gets one of your generated password and also your master password, he could be able to determine the pattern and then generate passwords for all your accounts.